 It’s kind of remarkable how KH2 can be so bad at minor enemy encounters but so good at these superbosses and late-game bosses.
 It may that the issue is exactly as written: the game is just good at one thing and bad at another.
 It may be that enemies needed better, more complicated environments to fight in, like the Cavern of Remembrance helped the exploration.
 It may be that the Osaka team that worked on FM+ had the benefit of hindsight and were able to work around it.
 It’s probably a combination of both: even Osaka team’s “new” enemies in the Cavern of Remembrance were restricted by the options already available in KH2, so they could only be so good.

 The attack pattern I’m best at countering centres on the Lingering Will transforming his Keyblade into a gargantuan cannon.
 And that’s kind of nice in a way.
 “What are you best at?”
 “Oh, I’m best at dealing with the gargantuan cannon.”
 It’s self-affirming!
 This attack is a modification of Zelda’s so-called “Dead Man’s Volley.”
 You know: when you and the enemy knock a projectile back and forth between one another until one of you gets hit?
 The trick here is that the Lingering Will doesn’t wait for the deflected shot to come back to him like a Zelda boss, and will instead magically direct it back in your direction after only a few seconds of flight.
-Worse, if you’re too close when it finally does hit him, the resulting explosion will still hurt you, so you have to find the exact sweet spot where you’re close enough to hit him but far enough away to survive.
+Worse, if you’re too close when it finally does hit him, the resulting explosion will also hurt you, so you have to find the exact sweet spot where you’re close enough to close on him to attack after the fact, but also far enough away to survive.

 After you first land an attack on our new friend, he’ll respond with magic.
 One of his attacks is to summon a magic orb that will prevent you from either attacking or from using both magic and items depending on the orb.
 Once the orb is stuck to you, you have to use whichever commands you still have available destroy the Will’s connection to the orb (I don’t know how else to phrase it).
 This can be tricky if you’re both attack-locked and out of MP!
 Instead of the orbs, he may occasionally summon attack drones (reminiscent of Marluxia’s second form in Re:CoM) to take pot-shots at you.